 NOTE: In the context of interworking with a TSN-based transport network, 5GS is assumed to take the role of the CUC towards the CNC of the TSN transport network.
 It is assumed to rely on on-going work in IEEE for the interaction between CUC and CNC (P802.1Qdj), i.e. no new interface to the CNC will be specified as part of this work.

-It is assumed the 5GS will act as CUC.
-As RAN and UPF will send the packets in UL and DL in N3 interface, it is proposed RAN and UPF will act as Talker or Listener within TSN networks.
+It is assumed the 5GS will act as CUC towards the TSN Transport Network.
+As RAN and UPF will send the packets in UL and DL in N3 interface, it is proposed RAN and UPF will act as Talker or Listener within TSN network.
 As CUC needs to interact with the End Station and needs to know the requirement of the traffic/streams, it is proposed the SMF will act as the CUC or the CUC functionality is collocated with SMF.

-CUC needs to provide User/network configuration information (i.e. Talker group and Listener group) to the CNC in TN as described in clause 46.2 of IEEE Std802.1Qcc.
-And the CNC needs to provide status to the CUC.
+CUC needs to provide merged stream requirements (i.e. translated Talker group and Listener group information) to the CNC in TN as described in clause 45.1.7 of IEEE P802.1Qdj.
+And the CNC needs to provide merged end station communication-configuration to the CUC.
 The CUC may further adjust the sending time of the traffic in End Stations accordingly.

 In particular, the Talker group includes: